chiranthan20/InternalBlogWebsite/README.md

 **System Design: (HLD)**
 1) The application infra is hosted across 3 Resource groups.
 2) RG1 contains network services including vnet, subnet, application gateway, publicIP, Network security group.
-3) RG2 contains AKS, aksnodes.
+3) RG2 contains AKS, aksnodes, log analytics.
 4) RG3 contains sql server, sql DB, storage account, keyvaut, redisCache, private endpoints for all the mentioned resources. etc
 5) The resources are secured with NSGs on each of the subnet.
    a) subnet 1: For App gateway